 This is sponsored content for Gallagher Australia.

-Ms Smith's work has seen her selected as one of the recipients of the inaugural Gallagher Landcare Fencing Grants program which is aimed at supporting improved grazing management and conservation across the nation.
+It's a vision that had an extra boost recently with Ms Brojatsch selected as one of the recipients of the inaugural Gallagher Landcare Fencing Grants, aimed at supporting improved grazing management and conservation across the nation.

 The 13 successful recipients have received a combination of in-kind Gallagher Electric Fencing and monetary support to facilitate their project outcomes.